githubapnic/network-automation-labs/lab05-CfgMgmt/cfg_mgmt.md

 ![](images/apnic_logo.png)
 # LAB: Introduction to configuration management using Salt

-As we will be showcasing different mechanisms, depending on the underlying library used (i.e., NAPALM, Netmiko or junos-enzc), the Proxy Minions are not already started, and we will need to start them up as needed - after updating the Pillar data to point to the appropriate Proxy Module.
+As we will be showcasing different mechanisms, depending on the underlying library used (i.e., NAPALM, Netmiko or junos-enzc), the __Proxy Minions ARE NOT already started__, and we will need to start them up as needed - after updating the Pillar data to point to the appropriate Proxy Module.

 Confirm the Pillar Top File is configured as follows: